uriborrajo/HETGEN1000/README.md

         --cores 12 \
         --log-path log
 ```
-For our study we have used three types of Gblocks, which we have called Gblocks1, Gblocks2 and Gblocks3:
+For our study, we have used three configurations of Gblocks, which we have called Gblocks1, Gblocks2, and Gblocks3:

 ***GBLOCKS 1***:  --b1 0.5 --b2 0.85 --b3 4 --b4 8   # very restrictive